w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 2.5.3 Label in Name to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.3](https://www.w3.org/WAI/WCAG22/Understanding/label-in-name.html#intent) (also provided below).
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 2.5.3](https://www.w3.org/WAI/WCAG22/Understanding/label-in-name.html#intent).

 <div class="note">